rahulmr/webautomation-samples/README.txt

 Repository contains sample projects that use WebAutomation framework.

 YoutubeTests
-- WebAutomation
+- Simple tests for youtube using the WebAutomation framework.

 YoutubeTests.PredefinedSteps
-- WebAutomation
-- WebAutomation.GenericSteps (use only predefined steps)
+- SpecFlow tests using only predefined steps from WebAutomation.GenericSteps.
-- SpecFlow

 QualityExcites:
-- WebAutomation
-- WebAutomation.GenericSteps (without using predefined steps)
-- SpecFlow
+- Sample test project for Quality Excites (https://qualityexcites.pl)